 - Access to a data object: select 1 or more data objects from one or more data sources and define the permissions you want to obtain.

 Next, you have to select the beneficiaries for whom you are requesting access.
 Raito allows to request access for:

 - Users: By default, Raito pre-selects your name.
 You can however raise a request on behalf of anyone and you can even remove yourself from this who-list.

 - Groups: You can select groups from Identity stores which are linked to the Data Sources you are asking access to.

-Raito also requires a validity period.
-Access will be revoked after expiration of this time period which is the same for all users, groups and access controls in the request.
-You can either pick an exact date or a timeframe.
-The timeframe starts as from the implementation of the request, not from the request itself.
+Raito also allows you to define a validity period.
+Access will be revoked automatically after expiration of this time period which is the same for all users, groups and access controls in the request.

 Before your access request is sent to the next stage in the process, you are presented with a final overview of your request so you can do a final review.